ahakola/qwsv/README.md

 **N.B.** Make sure all the maps in the list are spelt correctly and that they are in your server's map directory.
 If they're not, the server will crash when it tries to enter the map.

 **N.B.** The *n* serverinfo key stores the current map number in the list.
 If you want to jump around the levels, you can just set the key to (desired level number - 1).
 E.g. if you wanted to jump to map 3 in the list, enter this: `serverinfo n 2` and then end the level.

-### Other settings
+### Other note worthy settings

 * When on, AutoTeam will automatically assign players to the team with the least number of people in it, when the player chooses his/her class.